mikolmogorov/Ragout/USAGE.md

 Useful scripts
 --------------

-Scripts are located in "scripts" directory
+Scripts are located in "bin" directory

 **test.py:**